Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: Comparison with previous works

-Ref.~\cite{DuttaChowdhury:2023qxg} conducted similar (somewhat higher resolution) simulations of test-particle stars in an ULDM dwarf galaxy halo.
-Their results confirm ULDM-induced dynamical heating, leading to an increase of both the half-light radius and the $\beta$ parameter of the stellar system.
-However, Ref.~\cite{DuttaChowdhury:2023qxg} considered only a single mass, $m=\SI{8e-23}{\electronvolt}$, and did not report a comparison with observational data.
-In contrast, we explored a range of $m$ and compared our results to data.
+Ref.~\cite{DuttaChowdhury:2023qxg} conducted similar simulations of test-particle stars in an ULDM dwarf galaxy halo, confirming that dynamical heating leads to an increase of the half-light radius and the $\beta$ parameter of the stellar system.
+However, Ref.~\cite{DuttaChowdhury:2023qxg} considered only a single mass value, $m=\SI{8e-23}{\electronvolt}$ (again in significant tension with cosmological~\cite{Irsic:2017yje,Armengaud:2017nkf,Kobayashi:2017jcf,Leong:2018opi,Lague:2021frh} and other~\cite{Bar:2018acw,Bar:2019bqz,Bar:2021kti} bounds), and did not compare their results with observational data.
+In contrast, here we explored a range of $m$ (including values that are much more challenging to constrain with cosmology or other astrophysical systems), and compared our results to data, deriving an important constraint on $m$.

 Ref.~\cite{Zimmermann:2024xvd} used Leo II data to perform a Jeans analysis, varying the ULDM density profile and carefully comparing the results with data from~\cite{Spencer_2017}.
-They deduced the bound $m \gtrsim 2.2 \times 10^{-21} \, \mathrm{eV}$, similar to the bound we inferred.
-However, the work was not based on ULDM simulations but rather on a parametric eigenstate expansion of the ULDM wave function.
-Consequently, Ref.~\cite{Zimmermann:2024xvd} did not provide information about secular evolution, which our study suggests to be a significant effect of ULDM in this mass range.
+They infer $m \gtrsim 2.2 \times 10^{-21} \, \mathrm{eV}$, compatible with our result.
+However, that work was not based on live simulations but rather on an eigenstate expansion of the ULDM wave function.
+Consequently, Ref.~\cite{Zimmermann:2024xvd} did not provide information about secular evolution, which our study finds to be a significant effect.

-Finally, Ref.\cite{Dalal:2022rmp} (see also Ref.\cite{Marsh:2018zyw}, and the related discussion in~\cite{Chiang:2021uvt}) argued for the exclusion of $m \lesssim 3 \times 10^{-19}~\rm eV$, based on dynamical heating estimates and noting the stellar scale sizes and LOSVD in Segue 1 and Segue 2, but without self-consistent numerical simulations of the ULDM+stellar system.
-Our work here, based on simulations and applied to a different set of galaxies, is consistent with the conclusions of Ref.~\cite{Dalal:2022rmp} in the range of $m$ we simulated.
-(As an aside, the caveat in our analysis, due to omitting stellar self-gravity, applies also to Ref.\cite{Dalal:2022rmp},~\cite{Marsh:2018zyw}, and~\cite{Chiang:2021uvt}.)
+Ref.\cite{Dalal:2022rmp} (see also~\cite{Marsh:2018zyw}, and related discussion in~\cite{Chiang:2021uvt}) argued for the exclusion of $m \lesssim 3 \times 10^{-19}~\rm eV$, based on dynamical heating estimates and focusing on the stellar radius and LOSVD in the dwarf galaxies Segue 1 and Segue 2, but without live simulations of the ULDM+stellar system\footnote{The halo in that work was constructed using approximate energy eigenmodes, computed from a mean-field model of the halo and evolved ignoring back-reaction between modes, which effectively shuts-off dynamical relaxation.
+This is in contrast to our live simulations that include all back-reaction effects.}.
+Our work here, based on simulations and applied to a different set of more massive classical dwarf galaxies, is consistent with the conclusions of Ref.~\cite{Dalal:2022rmp} in the range of $m$ we simulated.
+We note that the tiny Segue 1 and 2 could exhibit different tidal histories~\cite{Kirby:2013isa} and other systematic uncertainties, such as the presence of an intermediate-mass black hole~\cite{lujan2025darkmatterdominatedgalaxysegue}.
+As an aside, the caveat in our analysis, due to omitting stellar self-gravity, applies also to Ref.\cite{Dalal:2022rmp},~\cite{Marsh:2018zyw}, and~\cite{Chiang:2021uvt}.